Not everyone is suited to this breed.

 the

-kitchen, or make a room in your home into a "doggy nursery".
+kitchen, or make a room in your home into a "doggy nursery", Scotties are

 You